DanielPower/personal-site/src/lib/posts/into-the-kubernet-1-why-i-homelab.md

 <iframe title="vimeo-player" src="https://player.vimeo.com/video/15500493?h=2f79e354b0" width="640" height="480" frameborder="0"    allowfullscreen></iframe>

 If at this point you're questioning what WeGame has to do with "Why I homelab", you're not alone.
-At the time it didn't occur to me either.
+At the time it didn't occur to me that I should be saving these videos.
 In 2011, the social media platform Tagged acquired WeGame[^2].
 The result is that WeGame was shut down, and most of its content lost forever.
 Including the weekly video reviews.

 ## Insert Koin - Trying to keep a community alive